 Shea butter from the shea tree Vitellaria paradoxa (formerly Butyrospermum parkii) is one of my favourite ingredients.
 If you've looked at the Oh Goodness range you'll notice that it appears in most products, and I simply love it in soap as it produces a lovely creamy bar.
 Sticky and faintly scented, it's lovely in its raw form (if you don't mind the sticky).
 It's a humectant, meaning it helps keep skin moist, and packs real power in its moisturising and skin nourishing properties.

 I used to get a type of dermatitis on my hands with some regularity.
 I'm a mother of three, I'm always wiping something or cleaning up a spill or cooking and now making skincare and my hands get wet.
 Like, a lot.
-I used to clean using chemicals (before I knew better) and never wore gloves...and I have suffered infections on my hands due to dermatitis becoming infected.
+I used to clean using commercial cleaners (before I started making my own) and never wore gloves...and I have suffered infections on my hands due to dermatitis becoming infected.
 But since I've been using shea based products (and natural cleaners!) the dry spots are few and far between and I feel like my skin is much stronger and healthier, despite the beating it takes from my lifestyle.

 I started noticing how amazing shea butter is when I began making natural deodorant.
 I would realise that my hands were greatly improved when I'd make a batch and get a little on my hand while measuring it out.
 Rub it in and it's sticky, but it absorbs rapidly and provides a temporary waterproof coating.
 Give it time and the next time you look at that skin it's different.
 In my case, the flakiness is reduced and the skin is healthier and plumper.
 It's actually a little like those magic marker boards that kids use...the ones that you pull the wiper across and it erases what you've done.
 Actually that fast.
 Incredible.